storm-devs/storm-engine/README.md

+# Storm-Engine

-Building
+## Building the project
-Run gen-vs-solution.bat to generate Visual Studio solution.
+1. Run `gen-vs-solution.bat` to generate a Visual Studio solution.
-Generated storm-engine.sln is placed in the build folder.
+Generated storm-engine.sln is placed in the `build` folder.